eremus-dev/MBE_RE_solutions/README.md

   return;
 }
 ```
 We can pick any case but I pick the first one case 0.
 So our three arguments are "0 q 777".
-Our solution script gainst the line.
+Our solution script gains the line.

 ```py
 def main() -> None: